Dynamics of Dyslexia 2019

 Exhibiting and Advertising

 Thank you to our “Dynamics of Dyslexia 2019” Sponsors!
 Please click the logos above to visit their websites.
-If you are interested in exhibiting, sponsoring, or advertising in our Conference Manual or website, please fill out an Exhibitor & Advertiser Contract:

-Venue and Hotel Information
+Venue, Lunch, and Hotel Information

 Hotel Information: A block of rooms has been reserved at Embassy Suites Naperville from October 21 to October 25, 2019.
 The special room rate will be available until September 28th or until the group block is sold-out, whichever comes first.
 A shuttle will run between the hotel and the conference center.
 To reserve a room, click the link below: